Reducing our Carbon Footprint

 As a part of the waste diversion program, the stadium partnered with Minnesota-based Recycle Across America to make understandable signage for all the waste bins in the stadium.
 U.S. Bank Stadium is the first sports facility in the world to use Recycle Across America’s signage; Mercedes-Benz Stadium in Atlanta will be the second upon its completion.

 U.S. Bank Stadium is the first NFL stadium to be built with LED sports lighting.
-LED lighting consumes 75% less electricity than traditional stadium lighting and will have a longer life.
+LED lighting consumes 75% less electricity than traditional stadium lighting and lasts much longer as well.

 The transparent roof made of ETFE (Ethylene Tetrafluoroethylene) allows natural sunlight into the stadium, which gives the stadium an outdoor feel, and helps with heating the stadium.
-A computer monitoring system provides real time data that the operations team uses to make temperature adjustments where needed.
+A building automation system provides real time data that the operations team uses to make temperature adjustments where needed.

-U.S. Bank Stadium is one of the most urban in the country, shoring up the east side of downtown Minneapolis, and it sits next to a light rail station and ample bus service.
-The light rail line alone brings 30% of Vikings fans to games.
+U.S. Bank Stadium is one of the most urban stadiums in the country, shoring up the east side of downtown Minneapolis.
+It sits next to a light rail station that has two lines: the Green Line, which runs from downtown Minneapolis to downtown Saint Paul; and the Blue Line, which runs from downtown Minneapolis to the Mall of America.
+The stadium also has ample bus service.
+The light rail line brings 30% of Vikings fans to games.

-SMG provides a shuttle service to and from the stadium, so staff can park off site and still have a safe and warm ride to events.
+A shuttle service is also provided to and from the stadium, so staff can park off site and still have a safe and warm ride to events.

 U.S. Bank Stadium Sustainable Facts: